 The task of advertising is to attract/entice the consumer, instead of listing the menu or showing a photo.

-Surely many of you are wondering: Is advertising needed at all?
+Undoubtedly many of you are wondering: Is advertising needed at all?

-If you are in a place where a large number of people are concentrated (like Times Square), then — usually not.
-Guests who visit you because you’re near, or because the bright sign caught their eye will be enough for you.
+If you are in a place where a large number of people are concentrated (like Times Square), then — usually not, guests who visit you because you’re near, or because the bright sign caught their eye will be enough for you.

 The objectives of the presence of a restaurant of any type in social media are: